AmitaSuri/signalr_core_app/README.md

+# The main.dart has the signalr_flutter package code.
+Rest of the application has the signalr_core package code.
 # real time simple chat application with Flutter and SignalR

 ## :heart: Star the repo to support the project , Thanks :smile: